CtrlK

 Distinctiveness Conflict Risk

-While the scientific method / hypothesis-driven approach is a distinctive angle, the trigger terms like 'code isn't working', 'getting an error', and 'troubleshoot a bug' are very broad and could easily overlap with general coding assistance or error-fixing skills.
-The debugging domain is common enough that this could conflict with other debugging-related skills.
+While the scientific method / hypothesis-driven approach is a distinctive angle, the trigger terms ('code isn't working', 'getting an error', 'bug') are very broad and could easily overlap with general coding assistance skills, code review skills, or other debugging-related skills.

 2 / 3